isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-04-01-post-searching-for-singapore-in-old-maps-and-sea-charts.md

 ![Alt text for image on Isomer site](/images/vol-11-issue-1/searchingforsg/eredia.jpg)
 <div style="background-color: white;">This map shows the Old Strait (“estreito velho”) as a narrow channel running east-west of the southern coast of Singapore island.
 The New Strait (“estreito novo”) is found further south of the Old Strait.
-This detail is taken from a 19th-century facsimile of Manuel Godinho de Eredia’s 1604 map in Malaca, L’Inde Orientale et le Cathay.
+This detail is taken from a 19th-century facsimile of Manuel Godinho de Eredia’s 1604 map in <i>Malaca, L’Inde Orientale et le Cathay</i>.
 Collection of the National Library, Singapore.</div>

 #### **A History Long Before 1819**